 PLEASE NOTE: Certification refers to attendance at a qualifying event; The NCHERM Group cannot speak to individual attendees’ knowledge, expertise, or command of the material.

-All registrations for 2020 trainings include complimentary three-month Individual Trial Memberships for attendees who have no previous membership history with NaBITA.
+All registrations for 2020 trainings include complimentary one-month Individual Trial Memberships for attendees who have no previous membership history with NaBITA.
 Active trial members have access to the full benefits of the corresponding membership level.

 Complimentary and free trial memberships are not transferable unless the corresponding event registration is/was transferred as well.